News

 Adult monarchs need a constant supply of energy from flower nectar from spring arrival through their fall migration back to Mexico.
 Make sure there is something blooming in your garden each season.
 Here are some monarch favorites:

-- Spring/Early Summer: Coneflowers (Echinacea), Black-eyed Susans (Rudbeckia), and Blazing Star (Liatris).
+• Spring/Early Summer: Coneflower (Echinacea), Black-eyed Susan (Rudbeckia), and Blazing Star (Liatris)

 Ditch the Chemicals

 And most importantly…no pesticides.
 Systemic insecticides like neonicotinoids, spell doom for butterflies.
 Make sure the plants you buy at a nursery or big-box store are not pre-treated with chemicals.
+Even “organic” and “natural” sprays like Bacillus thuringiensis (Bt) or neem oil are lethal to caterpillars.
+Bt targets and destroys the digestive systems of all butterfly and moth larvae.
 You don’t want to create an inviting space for monarchs, just to poison them!
+Instead, hand-pick pests like aphids or Japanese beetles off your plants, or blast them gently with a garden hose.

 Garden Layout & Maintenance